goettl79/parides/README.md

 # Parides

-Parides is a simple python module to convert Prometheus metrics data to a panda frame or a comma-separated file.
+Parides is a simple python module to convert Prometheus metrics data to apanda frame or a comma-separated file.
 For a jumpstart use docker command below:

     docker run \
         -u $(id -u):$(id -g) \